vinodmahi/vinodmahi/README.md

 ### Hi there 👋
+Of course!
+Here's your bio with the provided portfolio link:

+"Hello, I'm Vinod Mahajan, a passionate data analyst and data visualization enthusiast.
+With a love for languages like Python and SQL scripting, I delve into the world of data, uncovering insights, and bringing them to life through visual storytelling.
+When I'm not crafting code or exploring datasets, you can find me in the creative realm of Power BI, turning raw numbers into compelling narratives.

+For a glimpse into my work, feel free to explore my portfolio at [https://vinodmahi.github.io/portfolio.io/](https://vinodmahi.github.io/portfolio.io/).
+It's a curated showcase of my data-driven endeavors, highlighting my dedication to harnessing the power of information for informed decision-making."

 <!--
 **vinodmahi/vinodmahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.